pawan-nayar/software-content-demos/README.md

 This repo is just a **seed**.
 Over time, it will expand to cover:

-* More platforms (AWS, Figma, Notion, VS Code, etc.).
+* More platforms (AWS, Figma, Notion, VS Code, …).
 * More modalities (interactive labs, 3D visualizations, audio explanations).
 * More layers (beginner → pro workflows, role-specific guides, multilingual editions).